 Our Schools and Area Offices

-To manage the needs of our large school system and efficiently support our schools, we have divided our school district into five geographic areas in Calgary.
+To manage the needs of our large school system and efficiently support our schools, we have divided our school district into seven areas in Calgary.
 Each Area

-is led by an Area Director who provides leadership support to principals in 40-50 schools.
+is led by an Area Director who provides leadership support to principals in about 35 schools.
 Each school

 is led by a principal who is responsible for meeting the learning needs of each student.